 Add your fermented flavours (the berries from my mixed berries works well or the pineapple from my Pineapple Ginger is nice too) in your blender to your green jusice or simly add to some coconut water kefir like I have done here for a boost better than any multi-vit or capsule will give you!

 A vibrant boost of sunshine on a dull day!
 Will inject energy and vitality into your day

 Elderberries are amazing for the immune system.
 See my Nutrient Fact Sheet here.
-There is already a well known cough syrup that contains them, this one knocks it out of the park!
+There is already a well-known cough syrup that contains them, this elderberry cordial and cough syrup knocks it out of the park!
 I have used it for months for my family (kids included), to make Kefir, Gummies and as a cordial with sparkling water.
 Because this is so concentrated, it will last for ages!

 Elderberry Cordial or Cough Syrup

 A great way of combining the flavours and nutrient properties of many immune boosting nutrients.

 2 T fresh or dried ginger root (ginger powder can also work)